mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/access/index.md

 Alright, so `nmap` managed to determine that Access is running Windows.
 That's good to know!

-Aside from that, `nmap` found three open ports.

-First up, we have the port `21/tcp`, corresponding to FTP.
-I'll start the enumeration phase with this service, maybe we have access to interesting shares (although it's usually not the case).

-Next in line is `23/tcp`, which means that we can connect to the box over Telnet.
-Probably useful to get a shell once we obtain credentials.

-The last is `80/tcp`, used by a Microsoft IIS web server.
-This is likely the way to get a foothold, depending on whether FTP is successful or not.

 ## Scripts

 Let's run `nmap`'s default scripts on these services to see if they can find additional information.